conan-io/docs/versioning/lockfiles.rst

 .. image:: ../images/lockfile_ci_1.png

-The next step is to know which dependants need to be built, because they are affected by the new **PkgB/1.1** version:
+The next step is to know which dependants need to be built because they are affected by the new **PkgB/1.1** version:

 .. code-block:: bash